-I am an assistant professor at the psychology department of the University of Amsterdam, where I run the PsySci lab.
+I am an associate professor at the psychology department of the University of Amsterdam, where I run the PsySci lab.
 My main research interest is the psychology of science.
 From 2014-2017, my research was funded by the AXA Research Fund.
 From 2020-2025, my research is funded by an ERC starting grant.
 Besides individual thesis supervision, I teach the courses "The Psychology of Worldviews" (Research Master program) "Applying Research Methods" (Social Psychology Master programs) and "Mind, Behaviour and Society" (PPLE bachelor program).
 I am associate editor of Personality and Social Psychology Bulletin and serve on the editorial boards of Journal of Experimental Social Psychology and Journal of Environmental Psychology.
 I am a fellow of the Society of Experimental and Social Psychology (SESP), the Society for Personality and Social Psychology (SPSP), and the Young Academy of Europe.

 Completed PhD projects: